FOR IMMEDIATE RELEASE: May 1, 2018

 Claire Barnes, Writer/Editor (307) 675-0416, firstname.lastname@example.org

-Gillette College students took home the High Chapter Award at the Wyoming SkillsUSA competition in Casper, which concluded last week.
-After the results were tallied, they won 11 medals in nine categories.
+Sheridan College students excelled at the Wyoming SkillsUSA competition in Casper, which concluded last week.
+After the results were tallied, students took home medals in both team and individual competitions.

 “These incredible results are a testament to both the hard work of our students and our talented and dedicated instructors, said Jed Jensen, dean of career and technical education.
 “It’s going to be exciting to see students carry this positive momentum forward to the national competition in Kentucky this June.”